MikhailKlidzhan/MikhailKlidzhan/README.md

-- 👋 Hi, I’m @MikeKlidz
+- 👋 Hi, I’m @MikeKlidzhan
 - 👀 I’m interested in languages, programming and WEB.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Python.
-- 💞️ I’m looking to collaborate on different projects
+- 💞️ I’m looking to collaborate on different projects.
-- 📫 How to reach me t.me/klidzhan
+- 📫 How to reach me t.me/klidzhanm

 <!---
 MikeKlidz/MikeKlidz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.